Inwerpsel/use-theme-editor/README.md

     - Doesn't work well on large pages
     - e.g. Halfmoon
   - Could modify the CSS to work differently with the same result
-- Drop tokens onto page like Figma tokens plugin
-  - Can reuse inspect function and auto apply the innermost fitting the token type.
-  - If multiple options possible
-    - Show dialog on nearest side of iframe (or configurable)
-    - Hover an option previews it
 - Visualize overridden scope values, so that you can see what happens when removed from a scope.
   - However, it shouldn't result in a devtools like experience, where over half of what's shown is overridden rules.
 - Allow mapping hotkeys to any reducer action